BOSTLAB/PCFSiM/Tutorial_PCFSiM.md

 ## Step 5: Retrieve Fitting Results for All Clusters

-We can retrieve fitting results for all clusters using different parametric models.
+We can retrieve fitting results for each of the 14 clusters using different parametric models.

 ```R
 Results_sigmoid = Fit_parametric_pcf_model(List_pcf, model = "Sigmoid")